freeCodeCamp/guide/src/pages/articles/math/graphing-a-linear-equation/index.md

 ---
-title: Graphing A Linear Equation
+title: Graphing a Linear Equation
 ---
-## Graphing A Linear Equation
+## Graphing a Linear Equation

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/graphing-a-linear-equation/index.md).